 - Accept that life is not a race; everyone moves at their own pace.

-- Remind yourself that no one starts at the top—progress takes time and effort.
-It’s tempting to think you should be “further along” – but really, we don’t know what we are really being protected from.
-I remember when I started playing badminton, I forced myself to play every single day no matter how tired I was because I wanted to be further along.
+- Remind yourself that no one starts at the top; progress takes time and effort.
+It’s tempting to think you should be “further along”, but really, we don’t know what we are really being protected from.
+I remember when I started playing badminton, I forced myself to play every single day, no matter how tired I was, because I wanted to be further along.
 And guess what happened?
-Because I didn’t give myself enough recovery time, I ended up injuring myself and pushing back my progress, to being forced to slow down.
+Because I didn’t give myself enough recovery time, I ended up injuring myself and pushing back my progress, which forced me to slow down.
 Competitiveness is great, but looking after yourself and the joy something brings you is just as important.

 - Create a mantra like, “I am enough where I am,” to help quiet negative thoughts.